hashicorp/terraform-provider-azurerm/website/docs/r/service_plan.html.markdown

 The following arguments are supported:

 * `name` - (Required) The name which should be used for this Service Plan.
-Changing this forces a new AppService to be created.
+Changing this forces a new ServicePlan to be created.

 * `location` - (Required) The Azure Region where the Service Plan should exist.
-Changing this forces a new AppService to be created.
+Changing this forces a new ServicePlan to be created.

 * `os_type` - (Required) The O/S type for the App Services to be hosted in this plan.
 Possible values include `Windows`, `Linux`, and `WindowsContainer`.
 Changing this forces a new resource to be created.